 - Defamation of character is damaging a person’s reputation or spreading false claims about a person.

-What Happens When I File A Personal Injury Claim?
+What Happens When I File An Injury Claim?

 If your case goes to trial, a jury will be selected.
 Your attorney will subpoena witnesses, present evidence, and argue that you have been injured through the defendant’s negligence, and ask for compensation.

-How Do I Know If I Am The Victim Of A Personal Injury?
+How Do I Know If I Am an Injury Victim?

-Vehicle: If you are involved in a car accident, your lawyer has to show that the defendant driver did not exercise “reasonable care” when operating their motor vehicle.
+Vehicle: If you are involved in a car accident, truck accident, or motorcycle accident, then your lawyer has to show that the defendant driver did not exercise “reasonable care” when operating their motor vehicle.

-Property: Getting injured on the property of an individual or business does not automatically entitle a person to a personal injury claim.
+Property: Getting injured on the property of an individual or business does not automatically entitle a person to an injury claim.
 When filing a claim against a property owner it has to be demonstrated that the property owner was aware of the potential for injury and did not make anyone aware of the potential danger on the property.
+This type of claim falls under what is known as premises liability.

-Neglect/Abuse: If you feel that you or a loved one are the victim of abuse or neglect, which are defined as intentional harmful acts by the caregiver or day care facility, you may be entitled to a personal injury claim.
+Neglect/Abuse: If you feel that you or a loved one are the victim of abuse or negligence, which are defined as intentional harmful acts by the caregiver such as in elder abuse cases or day care negligence, you may be entitled to a personal injury claim.
 It needs to be shown that the acts were deliberate, intentional, and a violation of mandated standards of the State in which the caregiver or facility is licensed.

 Bad Faith Insurance Claims: You could also be the victim of your insurance company acting in bad faith.
 The insurance company may deny your claim or offer you the minimal amount that you are entitled.
-Bad faith means that the insurance company has wrongfully denied you or offers you much less than what you are entitled.
+A bad faith insurance claim simply means that the insurance company has wrongfully denied you, or offers you much less than what you are entitled to.

 Are There Time Limitations On When I Can File A Claim?